 LOCKETT"S BOTCHED EXECUTION

-Death penalty opponents, in all states, are using Lockett's "botched" execution, in Oklahoma, to call for an end to execution, as is New Hampshire.
+Death penalty opponents, in all states, are using Lockett's "botched" execution, in Oklahoma, to call for an end to execution.

 Could Lockett have exhibited those noises and movements while unconscious?
-Of course.
-None of his sounds or movements can confirm he was conscious or in pain.
+Of course (3).

 "Southwestern Institute of Forensic Sciences at Dallas, which performed (Lockett's) autopsy, concluded that the cause of death was "judicial execution by lethal injection."
 But the report does not answer why the execution took so long and why Lockett writhed on the gurney."
 He " . . . succumbed to the lethal drugs he was administered, not a heart attack . . ."
 (4)

-But, we do know what happened to Stephanie and Summer.
-Don't forget them.
+But, we do know, as a fact, of the extraordinary suffering of Stephanie and Summer.
+Don't forget them (1).

 With executions, the proper protocol is to have a second IV line, ready to go.
 Had that been done in Lockett's case, there would have been a brief delay, then the second IV would have been used and no one would have even noticed.
-The IV line should alwasy be visible, but was not in this case.
+The IV line should always be visible, but was not in this case.
 The IV was not, properly, placed in this case.
-Three errors.
-No excuse.
+Plus additional problems - No excuse.